 |David Wright||Chief Marketing & Commercial Officer|

-The St. Louis, Mo. and Tampa, Fla. native earned his Bachelor of Journalism degree (Strategic Communication) at the University of Missouri School of Journalism.
-During his time in Columbia, Hunzeker served as an intern in the Mizzou Athletics Department.
+The St. Louis, Missouri and Tampa, Florida native earned his Bachelor of Journalism (Strategic Communication) at the University of Missouri's School of Journalism.

 |Rod Meadows||Vice President, Sales & Marketing|

 Meadows generates regional sales for Minor League Baseball by leveraging the assets and collective power of our member clubs.
 He generates new inventory, manages current inventory and price integrity and assists in filling contractual obligations.